Discover the magic of Instant Pot hard boiled eggs! They’re perfectly cooked every time and the peels slip off so easily.

 It may surprise you to know that cooked eggs spoil more quickly than raw eggs.
 Eggs have a natural coating which preserves them, and the coating is removed when they are cooked.

-In case you’re wondering, it’s best to leave them unpeeled until you’re ready to eat them.
+It’s best to leave boiled eggs unpeeled until you’re ready to eat them.

 More Ways To Eat Eggs